deephealthproject/pyecvl/docs/source/installation.rst

 build time.
 The build settings for these components must match across the two libraries.

 .. warning::
-    If you compile both libraries with the their respective default settings the resulting Python extention won't work (you'll have undefined symbols).
+    If you compile both libraries with their respective default settings the resulting Python extension won't work (you'll have undefined symbols).

 By default, **PyECVL assumes a complete installation, but ECVL does not**.